 - Consumption of alcohol, which doesn’t directly affect the sperm count, but sparks hormonal imbalance that could further result in lowering the sperm count.

-- Excess weight, obesity and an inappropriate BMI could also result in a lowered sperm count.
-Thus directly affecting the person’s fertility.
+- Excess weight, obesity and an inappropriate BMI could also result in a lowered sperm count, thus directly affecting the person’s fertility.

-- Smoking also reduces sperm count.
+- Smoking also reduces the sperm count.
 Men who smoke have a lower sperm count than the ones who don’t.

-- Mental stress, which has become common in recent years, has also become a strong reason negatively affecting the sperm count.
+- Mental stress, which has become common in the recent years, has also become a strong reason negatively affecting the sperm count.

 - Other reasons include consumption of testosterone supplements disrupting hormone production, thus adversely affecting the sperm count.